 During Christmas time, a family of 10 might come to Banner Elk to ski for the week but only ski for one or two days, so they’re looking for something else to do.
 I feel like we’ve done a really good job at being able to meet the demands of so many people.

 We’re able to gauge sometimes by knowing if it’s a pretty day or if Banner Elk was really busy the night before to be ready with at least three tour guides for that early morning tour.
 We gradually found ways to handle the crowds, and I think that we’ve done an excellent job at it.

 CH: Do you have any passions outside the farm?

-I’m really interested in teaching about fiber, so we’re looking right now on adding a couple of classes on Sundays during the wintertime when we are usually closed.
+I’m really interested in teaching about fiber, so we’re looking right now at adding a couple of classes on Sundays during the wintertime when we are usually closed.

-I get to do so many incredible things and it’s my livelihood.
-And I get to include other people in it and it changes their lives.
+I get to do so many incredible things, and it’s my livelihood.
+And I get to include other people, which changes their lives.

 CH: Do you have any plans to expand?

-That’s when a lot of people come here at a lot of different times and be really busy.
-That way we are prepared for it.
+That’s when a lot of people come here at a lot of different times and are really busy.
+That way, we are prepared for it.
 We also offer more tours then, so there is definitely a need for more parking.

 What do you think about Lee Rankin, a person who’s doing what she loves and spreading joy to those who visit her business?